aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/introducing-pytorch-2-1.rst

     :open:

-    As ``xm.rendezvous()`` behavior has changed in PyTorch/XLA 2.x, PyTorch Neuron 2.1 has implemented synchronization API to be compatible with the change.
+    As ``xm.rendezvous()`` behavior has changed in PyTorch/XLA 2.x, PyTorch NeuronX 2.1 has implemented synchronization API to be compatible with the change.
 There are no code changes users have to do related to ``xm.rendezvous()``.
 Users can however see possible performance drops and memory issues when calling ``xm.rendezvous()`` with a payload on large XLA graphs.
-    These performance drops and memory issues will be addressed in future Neuron release.

 Migrating Inference scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There should not be any code changes required in the inference scripts.
+There are no code changes required in the inference scripts.

 Troubleshooting